-The full text of her closing remarks as prepared for delivery are below:
+The full text of her closing remarks is below:

 I would like to thank President Biden, President Sánchez, President Buhari, President Phuc, President Duda, my colleagues -- Secretary Buttigieg and National Climate Advisor McCarthy -- and all of our panelists for today’s thoughtful and inspiring program.

 This week’s Summit underscores the reality that our time to tackle the climate crisis is now.
 Today’s speakers have shown that taking meaningful steps to combat climate change can be a powerful driver of economic opportunity, good paying jobs, and positive global competition.

 As the United States Trade Representative, my work lies at the intersection of domestic and international economic policy.
 I know that the care and maintenance of our planet’s environmental conditions are critical to our economic viability and our potential for shared prosperity.

 As we say, “necessity is the mother of invention.”
 The need to act on climate requires significant change – and it is already sparking innovation and opportunity.

 We can build on these beginnings towards a future that is cleaner and brighter, with new market opportunities and high-paying, quality jobs.
 And we must do so in a way that advances equity for underserved and marginalized communities.